javidel/modern-data-warehouse/graph/graph.md

     ![Shell](./images/find-server.png)

 21. Copy the **Public IP** from the **oraclegraph-instance** that you can find on the list of instances created.
-We are going to need it for the next exercise.
+We are going to need it for the next exercise, so write it down for later on.

     ![Shell](./images/copy-ip.png)